python-cffi/cffi/doc/source/index.rst

     array = ffi.new("int[1000]")      # CFFI 1st equivalent
     array = ffi.new("int[]", 1000)    # CFFI 2nd equivalent

-This is useful if the length is not actually a constant, to avoid doing things like ``ffi.new("int[%d]"%x)``.
+This is useful if the length is not actually a constant, to avoid things like ``ffi.new("int[%d]" % x)``.
 Indeed, this is not recommended:
 ``ffi`` normally caches the string ``"int[]"`` to not need to re-parse it all the time.